The Political Climate in Bon Homme County, SD is Very conservative.

 Individual Campaign Contributions in Bon Homme County, SD

-In the last 4 years, there were 48 contributions totaling $8,234 to Republican and conservative campaigns, averaging $172 per contribution.
+In the last 4 years, there were 48 contributions totaling $8,234 to the Republican Party and conservative campaigns, averaging $172 per contribution.

 (source: Federal Election Commission)